This article was originally published in 2015 and has been completely updated in 2020.

 During difficult times it is important to align internal and external messages.
 Particular care should be taken to do this because employees may have multiple roles as customers and shareholders.
 And employees should hear important news first because they are the most important stakeholder group for any organization.
 (In a public company, the key messages need to go simultaneously to employees and the stock exchange.)

-Some employees and their families may be experiencing personal pain from the fallout of the financial crisis.
+Many employees and their families may be experiencing personal pain from the fallout of the COVID-19 crisis.
 Acknowledge their pain and ensure they know about available counseling resources such as an employee assistance plan.